valeorozco/predictive_allostasis/README.md

 error on both conditions upon the addition of the feedforward controller, supporting and contributing to the literature on allostatic anticipation and effective regulatory control.
-Moreover, methodological recommendations for further research are given based on the limitations found in the development of this study.
+Moreover, methodological recommendations for further research are given based on the limitations found in the development of this study.</p>
 <br>
 #### Keywords: Behavioral Regulation, Allostasis, Homeostasis, Conflict resolution, Biomimetic Robotics.